 In the video he shows us this video telling us it’s him and his wife enjoying their vacation:

-Which leads me to then ask this question:
+Which leads me to ask an important question:

 Why would a product creator choose to hide his true identity behind a cloak of anonymity instead of proudly putting his face and name to his product if it was legit?